-SecureIQLab is a cybersecurity testing lab that was founded in 2019 and works with enterprises, governments, and security vendors to bridge the applied intelligence gap that exists between market and technology research.
+SecureIQLab is an IT security testing lab that was founded in 2019 and works with enterprises, governments, and security vendors to bridge the applied intelligence gap that exists between market and technology research.
 SecureIQLab provides services to operationalize security and the metrics to help organizations improve their return on security investments.